EventStore/EventStore-Client-Dotnet/docs/docs/getting-started/installation.md

 | `EventStore.Client.Grpc.Operations` | Contains methods for initiating a scavenge and other operations |
 | `EventStore.Client.Grpc.UserManagement` | Contains methods for user management, such as creating and removing |

-:::tip
+::: tip
-This guide will note which packages are needed at the beginning of each section
+This guide will note which packages you'd needed at the beginning of each section
 :::